Vegan Sydney – A Vegan’s Guide for Tourists

 Take Away food and grocery shopping

 The Cruelty Free Shop (Glebe), Vegan’s Choice Supermarket (Newtown) and Revolution Foods (Enmore), are all exclusively vegan and provide a wide range of packaged, chilled and frozen products for takeaway to your hotel room or for a picnic.
-You can also find good vegan takeaway food at many health shops such as About Life (various locations) and Dr Earth (various locations).
+You can also find good vegan takeaway food at many health shops such as About Life (various locations).
 The two large Supermarket chains (Coles and Woolworths) both carry a growing range of Vegan goods (including Fry’s and Linda McCartney) and many dairy-free alternatives.
 Thanks to a large Asian population and growing awareness about veganism, Soy Milk, Rice Milk and Oat Milk are readily available in most grocers.

 I made a map displaying Vegan businesses and vegan friendly restaurants in Sydney.
 There are thousands of Thai restaurants, kebab shops and cafes that are not displayed on this map.
 Here’s why: any Thai restaurants should be able to provide you with a suitable dish even if they don’t display vegan options on their menu (Note: make sure to ask them to leave off the fish sauce!), nearly all kebab shops serve falafel rolls, and all cafes will be able to make you a fresh vegetable or salad sandwich.